5G-MAG/rt-xr-blender-exporter/README.md

 In Blender's preferences panel, select the [`Add-ons` section]((https://docs.blender.org/manual/en/3.6/editors/preferences/addons.html)).

-The add-on is found under the 'Import-Export' and is named 'glTF 2.0 MPEG extensions'.
+The add-on is found under the 'Import-Export' and is named 'rt-xr-blender-exporter'.

 Tick the checkbox to enable the add-on.

 ### Uninstalling

 To uninstall, simply undo the installation steps.
-Make sure to disable only 'Import-Export: glTF 2.0 MPEG extensions'.
+Make sure to disable only 'Import-Export: rt-xr-blender-exporter'.

 /!\ **DO NOT remove Blender's built-in glTF add-on: 'Import-Export: glTF 2.0 format'** as it would remove support for gltf in blender.